I’m currently looking for freelancing and contracting work. I enjoy …

 My training in Nonviolent Communication, Vipassanā (Insight Meditation), Holistic Management, Permaculture and Hatha Yoga inform my approach.

 I spent decades on the bleeding edge of technology.
 I talked to journalists and spoke at conferences (my scrapbook).
 My speciality was solving big, complicated infrastructure problems, mostly with open source and Linux.
 I designed and built some of the early email and web farms, built huge compute clusters (see Bringing “Avatar” to life) and built community WiFi networks (see Broadbanding together).
-I worked with vendors and stakeholders to make sure that projects delivered as expected and solved actual customer problems.
+I worked with vendors and stakeholders to make sure that projects delivered on time and met customer expectations.

 These days I prefer working at a smaller scale

 I help small businesses understand their requirements and use technology sensibly.
-Sometimes that means scoping and installing technology, more often that means getting rid of techno-clutter and making things simpler and easier.
-I believe that technology can, and should, serve you (not the other way around).
+Sometimes that means scoping and installing technology.
+More often that means getting rid of techno-clutter and making things simpler and easier.
+I believe that technology can serve you (not the other way around).
 I want to build systems that you can manage yourself and don’t constantly require an “expert”.

 I’m happy to help you figure out what you need and leave you to implement it or to build and manage it for you.
 Maybe you only want a friendly face to sanity-check an idea?
 Or perhaps a regular catchup to help keep a project on track?

-My primary technical skills are with Linux, macOS, iOS, WiFi and internet services in general (my technical writing).
+I have decades of experience with the internet, Linux, macOS, iOS, and WiFi (my technical writing).
 I can help with websites, email, ecommerce, business systems and automation tools.